Key takeaways

 I can always add more smaller pieces instead

 Multiple smaller pieces can work as a gallery wall in the right context.
-But the gallery wall serves a different function than large canvas art.
+But the gallery wall serves a different function than large wall art.
 A gallery wall creates a sense of curation and accumulated meaning.
-Large canvas art creates a focal point and a sense of decisive intention.
+Large wall art creates a focal point and a sense of decisive intention.
 Neither is superior; they do different things.
-If the goal is one strong visual anchor for a wall, large canvas art achieves it in a way that a collection of smaller pieces never fully replicates.
+If the goal is one strong visual anchor for a wall, large wall art achieves it in a way that a collection of smaller pieces never fully replicates.

 It feels like too much commitment